Add client-side validation to EXT:form

 We do not have this feature on the roadmap for v9 but we would appreciate having a discussion on how to handle this feature.

-#4 Updated by Riccardo De Contardi over 1 year ago
+Updated by Riccardo De Contardi about 3 years ago

 I am not sure that I would agree.